Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Proof of Proposition

 Next, we choose an orthonormal basis, $e_1,\dots, e_N \in \mathds{C}^N$, of the space of random variables $\alpha$ such that $\widetilde{V}_1^*,\dots, \widetilde{V}_4^*$, the column vectors of the matrix $\widetilde{V}^*$, are among them.
 In particular, let $e_i=\widetilde{V}_i^*$ for $i=1,\dots,4$, and let $e_5,\dots,e_N$ be in the orthogonal complement of the space spanned by $e_1,\dots,e_4$.
 Hence, we write for $\alpha\in\C^N$

 where $\widetilde{\alpha}=(\widetilde{\alpha}_1,\dots,\widetilde{\alpha}_N) \in\C^N$.
 Moreover, note that

-\begin{rem} The fact that we can only guarantee the invertibility of $G$ for $ h^{\frac{3}{5}} \ll |z-w| \ll 1$ makes \eqref{eqn:Tube2Evade} necessary.
+\begin{rem} Recall from Proposition \ref{prop:GramInvert} that we can only guarantee the invertibility of $G$ for $ h^{\frac{3}{5}} \ll |z-w| \ll 1$.
+This makes the assumption in Proposition \ref{prop:2ptCorrelation} (and Theorem \ref{thm_H2}) that the support of the test function $\varphi$ avoids $D(\Omega,c)$, see \eqref{eq_i27}, necessary.
 This might be avoided by choosing another set of basis vectors. \end{rem} Next, we apply this change of variables to the vector $F$ given in \eqref{eqn:F} and we get

 Furthermore, one computes that

 and we get that

 Next, to simplify our notation, we call the $\widetilde{\alpha}$ variables again $\alpha$.
 Also, to abbreviate our notation, define